pr2502/ra-multiplex/README.md

 `ra-multiplex` acts like `rust-analyzer` but only connects to a TCP socket at `127.0.0.1:27631` and pipes stdin and stdout through it.

-Depending on the working directory the `ra-multiplex` client was spawned from it can reuse an already spawned `rust-analyzer` instance.
-It detects workspace root as the furthermost ancestor directory containing a `Cargo.toml` file.
-If the automatic workspace detection fails or if you're not using `rust-analyzer` as a server you can create a marker file `.ra-multiplex-workspace-root` in the directory you want to use as a workspace root, the first ancestor directory containing this file will be used.
+Depending on the `workspaceFolders` provided by your editor during initialization it can reuse an already spawned `rust-analyzer` instance.

-Because neither LSP nor `rust-analyzer` itself support multiple clients per server `ra-multiplex` caches the handshake messages and modifies IDs of requests & responses to track which response belongs to which client.
+Because neither LSP nor `rust-analyzer` itself support multiple clients per server `ra-multiplex` intercepts the handshake process modifies IDs of requests & responses to track which response belongs to which client.
 Because not all messages can be tracked this way it drops some, notably it drops any requests from the server, this appears to not be a problem with `coc-rust-analyzer` in neovim but YMMV.

 If you have any problems you're welcome to open issues on this repository.